pieroproietti/penguins-eggs/README.md

 remote boot.

-The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO images, burn it on a DVD/install or a usb key to boot your system or, alternately, remote boot it on your entire lan.
+The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO image to burn on a CD/DVD or copy to a usb key to boot your system.
+You can also boot your egg - via remote boot - on your LAN.

 It can create your iso image of your system, but also include all the necessary services dhcp, dhcp-proxy, tftp and http to realize a fast and powerfull PXE server who can work alone or inside a preesistent LAN architecture.

-it is written in nodejs, so ideally can be used with differents Linux distros.
+All it is written in pure nodejs, so ideally can be used with differents Linux distros.
 At the moment it is tested with Debian 9 Stretch, Debian 8 Jessie, Ubuntu and derivates as Linux Mint.
 For others distros we need to find collaboration.

-penguins-eggs, at the moment 2018 february 19 is in a joung state, and can have same troubles for people not in confidence with Linux system administration, but can be already extremely usefull: imagine to install it on an lan and start to manage the computers with it.
+penguins-eggs, at the moment 2018 february 20 is in a joung state, and can have same troubles for people not in confidence with Linux system administration, but can be already extremely usefull: imagine to install it on an lan and start to manage the computers with it.
 You can easily install clonezilla on it, or clamav and you have a tool to backup/restore/sanityze your entire infrastructure.

-You can, also easily create your organization/school distro and deploy it on the lan, give it to your friend as usb key or publish in the internet!
+You can, also easily create your organization/school distro and deploy it on the LAN, give it to your friends as usb key or publish eggs in the internet!

 I build and test penguins-eggs on a customized version of [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page) who let me to